painting vinyl siding pros cons

 6. Apply Two Coats

-• Wash siding once a year
+• Gently wash your siding once a year to remove dirt and buildup.

-• Inspect paint for fading or wear
+• Inspect for chips, cracks, or fading annually.

-When to Call the Pros
+When to Call the Professionals

 What to Avoid When Painting Vinyl Siding